 Savannah's historic charm, walkable downtown, and proximity to Tybee Island beaches make it a growing STR market.
 The city attracts couples and history enthusiasts.
 VRBO is particularly strong in Savannah for whole-home vacation rentals.
-This calculator uses VRBO's typical 5% host fee structure.
+This calculator uses an 8% VRBO platform-fee assumption for the 5% commission plus payment processing.

 Property Details